-Sources: American Community Survey 5-Year Estimates, U.S. Bureau of Economic Analysis make up a substantial portion of dollars spent though not as large as might have been assumed from their number.
+The Guidestar data substantiate the perceptions of density and also of constrained resources across all budget sizes.
+Greater Hartford is comparable to larger metros in terms of density and spending of arts organizations.
+Among organizations, those with budgets of over \$5 million make up a substantial portion of dollars spent though not as large as might have been assumed from their number.
 One third of Greater Hartford organizations reviewed show evidence of financial fragility, a rate comparable with those in other communities.
 When reviewed by discipline and budget size, the experience varies: half of community organizations and 40 percent of performing arts organizations show poor financial health while only 10 percent of history/humanities organizations do.
 Nearly half of mid-sized organizations show financial fragility, while 29 percent of smalls and 38 percent of large organizations do.